A third of young criminals in Devon and Cornwall reoffend within a year

 Latest figures from the Ministry of Justice show 317 people aged between 10 and 17 in the Devon and Cornwall Police area were convicted of crimes in the 12 months to March 2023.

-Within a year of their conviction, 104 (33%) of them had already reoffended.
+Within a year of their conviction, 104 (33 per cent) of them had already reoffended.

-This was higher than the rate for those convicted in the previous 12 months, when it was 27%.
-A decade ago the figure stood at 32%.
+This was higher than the rate for those convicted in the previous 12 months, when it was 27 per cent.
+A decade ago the figure stood at 32 per cent.

-The reoffending rate in Devon and Cornwall was also higher than the rate across England and Wales as a whole, which was 32% for those convicted in the year to March 2023.

 Andrew Neilson, director of campaigns at the Howard League for Penal Reform, said contact with the criminal justice system regularly leads young people towards further offending, rather than rehabilitation.

-"If a young child is in trouble or behaving in a concerning way, the priority should be to consider their welfare and understand the reasons why this is happening, and to get them the help and support they need.

-"The Howard League has seen through its legal work that prisons holding children fail routinely to reach this standard."

-Across England and Wales, 86% of juvenile offenders convicted in the 12 months to March 2023 were male, and 77% of them were aged between 15 and 17.
+Across England and Wales, 86 per cent of juvenile offenders convicted in the 12 months to March 2023 were male, and 77 per cent of them were aged between 15 and 17.

-Meanwhile, 70% of them were white, 16% were black and 5% were Asian.
+Meanwhile, 70 per cent were white, 16 per cent were black and five per cent were Asian.
 The remainder did not have their ethnicity recorded.

 Collectively, the 104 reoffenders in Devon and Cornwall committed 417 offences after their initial convictions.